dlstreamer/edge-ai-extension/README.md

     }
 }
 ```
-## Configuring the AI Extension Module for Azure Video Analyzer
+## Configuring the AI Extension for Azure Video Analyzer

 Please refer to the [Analyze live video with Intel OpenVINO™ DL Streamer – Edge AI Extension](https://docs.microsoft.com/en-us/azure/azure-video-analyzer/video-analyzer-docs/use-intel-grpc-video-analytics-serving-tutorial) tutorial for deployment manifests, topologies or operations files and other details.